JetBrains/kotlin-native/CONCURRENCY.md

  The call to `execute` uses a function passed as its second parameter to produce an object subgraph (i.e. set of mutually referring objects) which is then passed as a whole to that worker, it is then no longer available to the thread that initiated the request.
-This property is checked if the first parameter is `TransferMode.SAFE` by graph traversal and is just assumed to be true, if it is `TransferMode.UNCHECKED`.
+This property is checked if the first parameter is `TransferMode.SAFE` by graph traversal and is just assumed to be true, if it is `TransferMode.UNSAFE`.
  The last parameter to `execute` is a special Kotlin lambda, which is not allowed to capture any state, and is actually invoked in the target worker's context.
 Once processed, the result is transferred to whatever consumes it in the future, and it is attached to the object graph of that worker/thread.